imversed/imversed/docs/src/forusers/digitalwallets.md

 ```

 The [MetaMask](https://metamask.io/) browser extension is a wallet for accessing Ethereum-enabled applications and managing user identities.
-It can be used to connect to Evmos through the official testnet or via a locally-running Imversed node.
+It can be used to connect to Imversed through the official testnet or via a locally-running Imversed node.

 ::: tip